triphora/modpack/README.md

 Please see the [latest Modrinth release] for the mods list!

-<details><summary>Installation instructions</summary>
+After installation, I recommend you lower your GUI scale - I use 3 personally - and change your key binds to however you like them.
+There will be a lot of conflicts initially!

 ## Installation

+You may follow [the Modrinth modpack installation instructions](https://docs.modrinth.com/modpacks) for manual updates, or follow the instructions below to automatically update the pack.

-### Auto Update via MultiMC, PolyMC, ATLauncher (preferred)
+### Auto Update via MultiMC, Prism Launcher, ATLauncher (preferred)

 1. Create a new instance.
-2. Select the "Import from zip" option from the list on the left, and paste the following into the text box labeled "Local file or link to a direct download".
+2. Select the "Import from zip" option, and paste the following into the text box labeled "Local file or link to a direct download".
 	* `https://modpack.pages.dev/MultiMC.zip`
 3. Click "Launch" to run the pack.
 You should see a dialog appear that prompts you to select optional mods.
 Select, and play!
 4. After installing, I recommend you lower your GUI scale (I use 2 personally) and change your key binds how you like them.
 There will be a lot of conflicts initially!